vid363/vkujundzic-rg-project-2025/PROJECT-DESCRIPTION-TEMPLATE.md

-# vkujundzic-rg-project-2025
+# Shady desert barn...

 95/2022- Vid Kujundzic
-Simple scene in a desert with a barn, jeep with turnt lights and ak47 resting on the barn.
+Simple scene in a desert with a barn, jeep with turnt lights and ak47 resting on the barn, which is being surrounded by cactuses.
 By pressing the key O, a helicopter will appear, land near the barn then take off.